prof7bit/TorChat/src/tools/readme_plugin_lin.txt

 apart with a human readable name.
 It will create a config folder ~/.torchat2_accountname/ for each account (profile).
 You can create as many accounts (profiles) as you want and use them all simultanously.

-  This early alpha version of the plugin does only support instant messaging and no file transfer, this will be implemented in later versions.